Sheila stared at the ground, striding by herself in the hallway. Nobody seemed to care that she was unfamiliar. Nobody seemed to even notice her.

 He tugged at her dress from behind, roughly, pulling her closer to his hard chest.
 Sheila stumbled backward, her body stiffening at his abrasive touch.

 "And this skimpy dress," he yanked at the black fabric.
-"What the fuck are you thinking wearing this?"
+"Why the fuck are you wearing this?"

 Sheila sighed in exasperation.
 His rage seemed pointless to her, although she would never say so.

-"I just want to look cute for Miranda's birthday party," she said, calmly.
+"I want to look cute for Miranda's party," she said, calmly.

 "Who are you trying to impress at that party, huh?"
 He glowered at her with accusing eyes.
 "I should be the only one you want to please."